ewancoder/tyr-ops/install.md

 - Sign in to Dropbox, link the device.
 - Sign in to Telegram app.
   - No sound for notifications.
-- If Zen cache backup is lost/missing:
+- If Zen cache backup is lost/missing and/or on Windows:
+  - skip import, google
+  - Make default browser
+  - personal space popcorn icon + personal container
+  - work space pc icon + work container
+  - setup containers: personal, work, vpn
-  - Sign in to Zen (main acc), let extensions install.
+  - sign in, let extensions install
-  - Set up workspaces (personal/work) and containers (personal/work/vpn).
+  - Surfingkeys, use GIST settings
-  - Set up proxies for containers.
+  - Set up proxies for containers (if have any, when needed).
   - Pin (vpn-ed if needed) chatgpt/grok.
-  - Surfingkeys: load gist
 - Connect bluetooth: mouse, headphones.
 - Install Surfingkeys to Firefox & load my config
 - Sign in to Steam, set up in the same way as for Gaming windows (see below)